What is the difference between the terms 45 shore A and 55 shore A in septa - HPLC Primer

 Related Articles

-2. Pressure Rating of Headspace Vials and Caps - Tech Information
+2. Pressure Performance of Headspace Vials and Closures - Tech Information

 3. Temperature Performance of Silicone Rubber Septa - Tech Information